EarthObservation/RVT_py/docs/index.rst

 Contributing
 ------------

-The project source code is available on  `GitHub <https://github.com/EarthObservation/RVT_py>`_.
+The project source code is available at  `GitHub <https://github.com/EarthObservation/RVT_py>`_.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please report any bugs and suggestions for improvements.